si-m/fproject_serv/README.md

 # GRPC API
-This is the code for the grpc api to function as a microservice between the tensorflow serving api and the node web server
+This is the grpc api microservice
 ## Overview

 ## Dependencies